-Typically, income received by Indonesian tax resident individuals is subject to an individual tax of up to 35%.
+Typically, Indonesian tax resident individuals receive income is subject to an individual tax of up to 35%.
 Foreign tax credits can typically be considered in individual tax calculations.
 This analysis may vary depending on the double tax treaty between Indonesia and the jurisdiction of the foreign REIT.